Who am I?

 last revision: March, 2017

 Dispositions and competencies

 In our increasingly mobile and shifting society, our relationships, role-behaviours, group-memberships and possessions are becoming less and less fixed.
-As a result, the focus regarding our identity comes to rest more and more on individual differences, on issues of competence and capacity, on traits, dispositions, and temperament, all that we might call in short, our character, or perhaps our "attitude".
+As a result, our identity is becoming less constrained by the social position in which we are born, and begins to depend more on individual differences, on issues of competence and capacity, on traits, dispositions, and temperament, all that we might call, in short, our character, or perhaps our "attitude".
 It is in these that our individual differences come most to the fore, and one could easily come to the conclusion that with this we have finally arrived at something that we could rightfully call our identity.
-As students often formulate it "I am the manner in which I think".
-Assuming that thoughts are embedded in, caused by, or emerging from our brain, the philosopher of science Daniel Dennett would say "We are our neurons", or somewhat more sophisticated: "We are the way our neurons are interconnected".
+As students often formulate it, "I am the manner in which I think".

-But is that really all?
+But is that really all there is to who we are?
 What about time and change?
 In what way are we the same person as we were when we were one year old?
 In what way not?
 Are we like a river: one in name but never containing the same water?

 This file: 1-1-3-character-A.php

 Next file: 1-1-4-innerself.php